VincentPS/Equilibrium/README.md

 Equilibrium is a puzzle game where you combine two elements to create a new material.

+Completely worked into the [Huge](https://github.com/panique/huge) framework made by [panique](https://github.com/panique) with our own Javascript worked into it.

 This game includes a way to store your progress within the database via means of logging in.